 Founded in 1990, the Critical Care Medicine Fellowship delivers advanced clinical training in a diverse, multicultural patient environment.
 The fellowship includes rotations at four leading healthcare systems in the Twin Cities.
-We accept two fellows per year.
+We accept three fellows per year.

 Our two-year program is ideal for those planning to practice critical care medicine as their primary specialty.
-The first year curriculum is entirely clinical.
+The first-year curriculum is entirely clinical.
 Our second year includes four required clinical rotations, two months of elective clinical rotations, and six months of clinical research.

 We welcome candidates from ACGME-accredited residencies in internal medicine and emergency medicine.
-In addition, individuals who have successfully a completed a fellowship in internal medicine, pulmonary medicine, nephrology, infectious diseases, or cardiology, may consider our program for an abbreviated, one-year fellowship to obtain additional clinical experience.
+In addition, individuals who have successfully completed a fellowship in internal medicine, pulmonary medicine, nephrology, infectious diseases, or cardiology, may consider our program for an abbreviated, one-year fellowship to obtain additional clinical experience.

 About Our Curriculum

 Our program is designed to ensure our graduates possess sound clinical judgment and a high level of knowledge in critical care medicine, in preparation for the American Board of Medical Subspecialties Critical Care Medicine examination.